-As at June 30, 2018, Esprit Lifestyle Communities had nine retirement communities in operation, seven of which were acquired since 2015, and two were developed.
+As at September 30, 2018, Esprit Lifestyle Communities had nine retirement communities in operation that were either acquired or developed since 2015.
 In the 2016 fourth quarter, we completed the development of Cedar Crossing Retirement Community (Cedar Crossing) in Simcoe, Ontario, and in the 2017 fourth quarter we completed the first phase of Douglas Crossing Retirement Community (Douglas Crossing) in Uxbridge, Ontario.